How to Measure and Track Your SaaS Marketing Success

 Your goals should contribute to and support your business's growth.
 They should also remain focused on the overall business objectives.
 Furthermore, your goals should directly impact vital variables such as brand reputation and recurring revenue.

-When setting realistic goals, ensure you assess the market conditions, target market, and strides in the industry.
+When setting realistic goals, ensure you assess the market conditions, your target market, and the industry's current trends and advancements.

 5. Have Time-bound Goals